rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ### create(<span class="text-info">ARRAY</span> tabElements, <span class="text-info">HASH</span> tabBarProperties)
 Removes the current tabbar / toolbar and replaces it with this one.
 Callback will be called when tab is switched.
+Whilst the actual number of tabs you can create will depend on the memory available on your device there is an absolute upper limit of 30 tabs in any one application.

 ####Parameters
 <ul><li>tabElements : <span class='text-info'>ARRAY</span><p>